 There’s more than one type of lithium product out there.
 Technical-grade lithium is used in ceramics, glass and other industrial applications, while battery-grade lithium carbonate and lithium hydroxide (which are much more expensive) are used to make lithium-ion batteries; they can also be used for technical applications in a pinch.

-In short, the world will continue to need a lot of lithium, and some of the major producers are trying to make sure they’ll be able to provide it.
-For example, take Albemarle (NYSE:ALB), the world’s biggest producer of lithium.
-In March, the company announced plans to double its production at its Greenbushes mine.
+In short, the world will continue to need a lot of lithium.
+And already some of the major producers are trying to make sure they’ll be able to provide it.

 Lithium stocks, big and small

 So where should investors interested in lithium stocks begin?
 To start, it helps to understand the lithium production landscape.

 For a long time, most lithium was produced by an oligopoly of producers often referred to as the “Big 3”: Albemarle, Sociedad Quimica y Minera de Chile (NYSE:SQM) and FMC.
 Rockwood Holdings was on that list too before it was acquired by Albemarle several years ago, making Albemarle that much bigger.

 However, the list of the world’s top lithium-mining companies has changed in recent years.
 The companies mentioned above still produce the majority of the world’s lithium, but China accounts for a large chunk of output as well.
 The Asian nation was the fourth-largest lithium-producing country in 2017 in terms of mine production, coming in behind Australia, Chile and Argentina.